 webinar customized for Faculty in Ohio: Using JoVE Core and Lab Manual science education videos in your lab courses

 Join us to learn about JoVE's recent partnership with OhioLINK and the new STEM learning resources available to you.
 JoVE is the world-leading producer and provider of science videos that increase the productivity and efficacy of STEM research and education.
 Our library includes science videos across multiple disciplines and provides the breadth and depth needed to meet the needs of science students and researchers at all levels.
+This webinar will help you get started using JoVE videos in your science courses.
 Topics covered include:

 - General Information about JoVE's solutions for Scientists and Teachers

 - Information about Core & Lab Manual titles available through OhioLINK

 - LMS Integration Processes for Moodle, Blackboard, Zoom and other platforms